pearcej/pearcej.github.io/csc426/index.md

 ## Day 4: Thursday, September 2, 2021
  - **In class**:
-    - Presentatons by Ala, Bryar, and Micho
+    - Presentations by Ala, Bryar, and Micho
     - Questions for Ala, Bryar, and Micho
     - Homework announcement
  - **Before next class**: